 The Bengal cat was accepted by The International Cat Association (TICA) as a new cat breed in 1986, gaining championship status in 1991.
 Today’s show Bengals are the fifth generation since Jean S. Mill’s original felines, much removed from their wild roots.

-While it’s important to remember every cat has its own individual personality, there are some traits most Bengals generally have.
+While it’s important to remember every cat has its own individual personality, there are some traits most Bengals generally possess.
 The breed is known for its uniqueness and is frequently described as intelligent, inquisitive and interactive.
 Bengals have been known to play basic games like fetch or hide-and-seek, enjoying playtime and general mischief.
 Those swimming cat videos contain largely Bengal cats, “kitty-paddling” laps in a bathtub.

 Attachment to humans is also an important part of the Bengal personality.
 If you’re looking for a constant companion, curious in everything you do, then this is the right breed for you!
 “Bengals will also, in general, ALWAYS want to be where you are.
 After all, that’s where the action is!” advises TICA.
 “And Bengals are all about ‘the action.'”
 Channel their high energy into mental stimulation, with puzzle toys, supervised outdoor visits or a catio, a birdhouse (to watch), or general hunt-based play with toys.

-Bengal Breeders or Rescue?
+Bengal breeders or rescue?

 Most pet parents looking for a specific breed of cat go straight to a breeder for their new fur baby.
 However, there are always breed-specific rescues that have plenty of felines who need furever homes.
 A quick Internet search for “Bengal rescue” shows organizations across the country (and world) dedicated to rehoming Bengal cats.
 Many Bengal rescues are regional, so even if the group isn’t based in your state, give them a call!
 If they can’t help you, ask if they know anyone in your area who can; the Bengal Rescue Network has affiliates in every corner of the country and even Canada.